Julius Morgan: Trial and petitions for clemency

 Morgan appeared in court with three lawyers and was granted a change of venue to Memphis.
-On March 27, 1916, Morgan was being held in the Memphis, Tennessee jail.
+On March 27, 1916, Morgan was being held in the Memphis jail.
 The Shelby County sheriff, one Reichman, ordered guards to protect Morgan from lynch mobs.
 He was convicted of the crime of rape on April 3, and a motion for a new trial was denied.

 The Tennessee General Assembly passed legislation on September 27, 1913, making the electric chair the official method of execution in the state and required all executions to be held in Nashville.
 The legislation was signed into law by Governor Ben W. Hooper.

 By June 1916 the Tennessee Supreme Court had affirmed the decision to execute Morgan.
 After the Supreme Court refused to overturn the death penalty, Morgan attempted to gain clemency from the governor.
 These attempts culminated in a visit by Governor Thomas Clarke Rye on July 10, 1916.
 Morgan talked to Rye about his crime, but Rye made no promise to grant clemency.
-Several people had asked the Governor to grant clemency including the Nashville "Colored Men's Branch" of the YMCA, but the Governor did not grant clemency.
+Several people had asked the governor to grant clemency, including the Nashville "Colored Men's Branch" of the YMCA, to no avail.

 Execution

 Morgan was singing songs with religious leaders before being moved to the penitentiary to await execution.
 At 5:00 pm on July 12, 1916, he was led to an automobile for transport while hundreds of people gathered to see him transported.

 On July 13, 1916, Morgan had a last meal of watermelon at the penitentiary.
 Morgan's head was then shaved and he was strapped into the electric chair at 4:38 am.
 At 4:41 am a guard flipped the switch and sent the electricity to the chair.
 The first jolt of electricity did not kill Morgan and the electricity was sent to the chair a second time.
 Morgan was pronounced dead by a doctor at 4:45 am.

-Morgan admitted to his guilt before his execution.
+Morgan admitted his guilt before his execution.
 "I was good once.
-Then I went to drinking bootleg whiskey and when the showdown come-it got me."
+Then I went to drinking bootleg whisky and when the showdown come—it got me."

 His body was delivered to his mother in Arkansas.
-Since his execution there have been one hundred-thirty prisoners put to death using the electric chair in Tennessee.
+Since his execution there have been 130 prisoners put to death using the electric chair in Tennessee.

+In 1977, the U.S. Supreme Court ruled that the death penalty for the rape of an adult was unconstitutional in Coker v.
+Georgia.